gsupp/noms/_recipes/banana-bread.md

 ---

-Try adding chocolate chips or shredded coconut.
+This recipe contains no refined sugars or dairy and is gluten free.
+For a twist, try adding chocolate chips and/or shredded coconut.